Nididhyāsana

-In Advaita Vedanta and Jnana Yoga Nididhyasana (Sanskrit: निदिध्यासन) is profound and repeated meditation on the mahavakyas, great Upanishadic statements such as "That art Thou", to realize the identity of Atman and Brahman.
+Nididhyasana (Sanskrit: निदिध्यासन) is profound and repeated meditation.
+In Advaita Vedanta and Jnana Yoga, it is meditation on the mahavakyas, great Upanishadic statements such as "That art Thou", to realize the identity of Atman and Brahman.
 It is the fourth step in the training of a sisya (disciple), consisting of preparatory practices, listening to the teachings as contained in the sruti, reflection on the teachings, and nididhyasana.

 Four stages of practice

-Nididhyasana is the final step in the correct understanding of the meaning of the Mahavakyas.
-Classical Advaita Vedanta emphasises the path of Jnana Yoga, a progression of study and training to attain moksha.
+In Advaita Vedanta, Nididhyasana is the final step in the correct understanding of the meaning of the Mahavakyas.
+Classical Advaita Vedanta emphasizes the path of Jnana Yoga, a progression of study and training to attain moksha.
 It consists of four stages: